MILD: Multi-Layer Diffusion Strategy for Complex and Precise Multi-IP Aware Human Erasing: Method

-Traditional inpainting methods usually struggle with multi-IP scenes, as their unified generation process tends to produce residual artifacts and semantic confusion due to the lack of instance-level disentanglement.
-To address this limitation, we introduce a novel MILD backbone, a multi-branch adaptation of Low-Rank Adaptation (LoRA) that enables disentangled reconstruction of each instance while ensuring coherent scene composition.
+Building on the theoretical foundation above, we propose \emph{Multi-Layer Diffusion (MILD)}—a diffusion-based strategy that reformulates human erasing as a layered diffusion process.
+Rather than relying on a unified single-layer pipeline that inherently couples instances, MILD implements the separation principle derived from our CAG analysis.

-Given an input image and $N$ target masks $\{M_k\}_{k=1}^N$, MILD Backbone produces $N$ foreground layers and a clean background layer.
-Each foreground branch is conditioned on its corresponding mask and reconstructs the associated subject, while the background branch synthesizes the unobstructed environment with all instances removed.
-To avoid redundant parameters and enable scalability, we adopt a shared UNet backbone with LoRA adapters.
-A single set of low-rank parameters is used across all foreground branches, while the background branch maintains an independent set.
-Formally, each LoRA modification is defined as:
+Given an input image and $N$ target masks $\{M_k\}_{k=1}^N$, MILD produces $N$ foreground layers and a clean background layer.
+Each foreground branch reconstructs its corresponding subject, while the background branch synthesizes the unobstructed environment.
+This architectural separation directly implements the attention gap maximization suggested by our theoretical analysis.